libraryapp/library-api/README.md

 you may get the following message
 “ERROR 2002 (HY000): Can't connect to local MySQL server through socket '/tmp/mysql.sock' (2)”
-Then do the following in the terminal do the following
+Then do the following in the terminal

 1. mysqld stop touch /tmp/mysql.sock

 2. mysqld_safe restart

 3. mysql -uroot, if this does not work then do the following

 4. mysql.server restart

 5. mysql -uroot